httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 mutually-authenticated and, if so, the certificate thereby presented by the client.

-Forward proxies and other intermediaries MUST NOT add the `Client-Cert` header field to requests, or modify an existing `Client-Cert` header field.
-Similarly, clients MUST NOT employ the `Client-Cert` header field in requests.
+Forward proxies and other intermediaries MUST NOT add the `Client-Cert` or `Client-Cert-Chain` header fields to requests, or modify an existing `Client-Cert` or `Client-Cert-Chain` header field.
+Similarly, clients MUST NOT employ the `Client-Cert` or `Client-Cert-Chain` header field in requests.

-A server that receives a request with a `Client-Cert` header field value that it considers to be too large can respond with an HTTP 431 status code per Section 5 of {{?RFC6585}}.
+A server that receives a request with a `Client-Cert` or `Client-Cert-Chain` header field value that it considers to be too large can respond with an HTTP 431 status code per Section 5 of {{?RFC6585}}.

 # Security Considerations {#sec}